 — If dot11TODImplemented and dot11TODActivated are true or if dot11TimingMsmtActivated is true,

-— The TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED is true, then the PHY shall issue a PHY-TXSTART.confirm primitive to the MAC, forwarding the TIME_OF_DEPARTURE corresponding to the time when the first frame energy is sent by the transmitting port and TIME_OF_DEPARTURE_ClockRate parameter within the TXSTATUS.
+— The TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED is true, then the PHY shall issue a PHY-TXSTART.confirm primitive to the MAC, forwarding the TIME_OF_DEPARTURE corresponding to the time when the first PPDU energy is sent by the transmitting port and TIME_OF_DEPARTURE_ClockRate parameter within the TXSTATUS.
 If dot11TimingMsmtActivated is true, then the PHY shall forward the value of TX_START_OF_FRAME_OFFSET in the TXSTATUS.

 Clause 22 (and later if same)